LaScheggia/LaScheggia/README.md

 While I'm on the lookout for a nice job, I'm still studying and improving what I learnt during my Bootcamp.

-## :eyeglasses: What I learned during Boolean Bootcamp?
+## :eyeglasses: What I learnt during Boolean Bootcamp?
 All the skills and stacks to create webapps and webpages.

 ### :heavy_check_mark: These are the tools: